BenMeehan/Code_Online-ExtensionVSC/README.md

 ## Feedback and Support

-If you encounter any issues or have suggestions for improvement, please don't hesitate to open an issue on the `benmeehan111@gmail.com`.
+If you encounter any issues or have suggestions for improvement, please don't hesitate to raise an issue on `benmeehan111@gmail.com`.
 Your feedback is valuable and appreciated.

 **Enjoy coding with CodeOnline!**